Al Hirt: Biography

 From the mid-1950s to early 1960s, Hirt and his band played nightly at Dan's Pier 600 at the corner of St. Louis and Bourbon Street.
-The club was owned by his business manager, Dan Levy, Sr.
+The nightclub was owned by his business manager, Dan Levy, Sr.

-Hirt opened his own club on Bourbon Street in the French Quarter, which he owned from 1962 to 1983.
+Hirt opened his own club, the Basin St. South, on Bourbon Street in the French Quarter, which existed from 1962 to 1983.
 He also became a minority owner in the NFL expansion New Orleans Saints in 1967.

-In 1962, in an effort to showcase him in a different musical setting, Hirt was teamed with arranger and composer Billy May and RCA Victor producer Steve Sholes to record an album titled Horn A Plenty that was a departure from the Dixieland material that he was generally associated with.
+In 1962, in an effort to showcase him in a different musical setting, Hirt was teamed with arranger and composer Billy May and RCA Victor producer Steve Sholes to record an album titled Horn a Plenty that was a departure from the Dixieland material that he was generally associated with.
 Covering an eclectic variety of popular, standard and show tunes, it featured a big-band supplemented by timpani, French horns and harp.
 He also appeared opposite Troy Donahue and Suzanne Pleshette in the 1962 motion picture, Rome Adventure.

 In 1965, Hirt hosted the hour-long television variety series Fanfare, which aired Saturday nights on CBS as the summer replacement for Jackie Gleason and the American Scene Magazine.

-Hirt starred along with marching bands from the University of Arizona and Grambling State University at the first Super Bowl halftime show in 1967.
+Hirt starred along with Marguerite Piazza, Lionel Hampton, Doc Severinsen and the Southern University marching band at Super Bowl IV halftime show on January 11, 1970.

 On February 8, 1970, while performing in a Mardi Gras parade in New Orleans, Hirt was injured while riding on a float.
 It was widely reported that he was struck in the mouth by a thrown brick or a piece of concrete and required 12 stitches to the underside of his upper lip.
 Factual documentation of the details of the incident is sparse, consisting primarily of claims made by Hirt after the incident although police reported that the 1970 Mardi Gras was one of the worst for trouble, with hundreds arrested for drunkenness and violence.
 Whatever the actual cause of his injuries, Hirt underwent surgery and made a return to the club scene.
 This incident was parodied in a Saturday Night Live skit from their second season Mardi Gras special, the "Let's Hit Al Hirt in the Mouth with a Brick Contest".

 In 1987, Hirt played a solo rendition of "Ave Maria" for Pope John Paul II's visit to New Orleans.
 He is referred to in the 1987 film Good Morning, Vietnam, in a broadcast made by Lieutenant Hauk (Bruno Kirby).

 Hirt died of liver failure at the age of 76, after having spent the previous year in a wheelchair due to edema in his leg.
 He was survived by his wife, Beverly Essel Hirt, and eight children from a previous marriage.